Visa Information

 Overview

 You are a foreign national (i.e. non-Dutch) with a valid long-term residence permit for the Kingdom of the Netherlands.
 Your document was stolen, lost or has expired during your stay abroad and you have to return.
-In this case you need a return visa.
+In this case you need for an entry visa.

 Travelling with children